-Relief Fund Scams
+Relief Fund Pandemic Phishing Scams

 Infection Maps that are Malicious

-Cybercriminals are also taking advantage of the public’s interest in COVID-19 infection maps.
+Cyber criminals are also taking advantage of the public’s interest in COVID-19 infection maps.
 Organizations like Johns Hopkins are creating these maps, but cybercriminals are following close behind and releasing their own.
 All they have to do is set up their own websites, and then stick malware in them.
 They can do this for little to no money, and then they can make a huge profit thanks to ID theft and other dastardly deeds.

 Impersonating Official Health Organizations

-You also need to keep an eye out for cybercriminals who are impersonating official health organizations, including WHO – the World Health Organization, or the CDC – Centers for Disease Control.
+You also need to keep an eye out for cyber criminals who are impersonating official health organizations, including WHO – the World Health Organization, or the CDC – Centers for Disease Control.
 They are doing this by designing a number of different phishing scams.
 These started all the way back in February, and they are continuing to be sent.
 The criminals are setting up a sense of urgency, so that people are more apt to give up their information.

-Scams with COVID-19 Testing Kits
+Pandemic Phishing Scams with Testing Kits

 There is also a lot of interest in COVID-19 testing kits, and as you might imagine…the bad guys are targeting these people, too.
 Not only are these scams spreading via email, according to the FCC, Federal Communications Commission, but also with robocalls, text smishing, and more.
 The FCC has even announced that it has found a big range of robocall scams that are associated with coronavirus, including things like debt consolidation, work at home opportunities, and even student loan repayment plans.
 There are also specific scams that are targeting small businesses.